RHEcosystemAppEng/cluster-iq/README.md

 ![ClusterIQ architecture diagram](./doc/arch.png)

-## Getting started
+## Deployment
-1. Prepare your cluster and CLI
-    ```
-    oc login ...

-    export NAMESPACE="cluster-iq"
-    oc new-project $NAMESPACE
-    ```
+This section explains how to deploy ClusterIQ and ClusterIQ Console

-2. Create `secrets` folder
+1. Create `secrets` folder
     ```text
     mkdir secrets
     export CLUSTER_IQ_CREDENTIALS_FILE="./secrets/credentials"
     ```

-3. Create your credentials file with the AWS credentials of the accounts you want to scrape.
+2. Create your credentials file with the AWS credentials of the accounts you want to scrape.
 The file must follow the following format:
     ```text
     echo "